NREL/resstock/docs/read_the_docs/source/outputs/optional_outputs.rst

 See the `Residential HPXML Workflow Generator <https://buildstockbatch.readthedocs.io/en/latest/workflow_generators/residential_hpxml.html>`_ documentation page (i.e., ``utility_bills`` section) for more information on how to request utility bill outputs by scenario.

 See the OpenStudio-HPXML Workflow Outputs section on `Utility Bill Outputs <https://openstudio-hpxml.readthedocs.io/en/latest/workflow_outputs.html#utility-bill-outputs>`_ for more information about utility bill outputs.

+For the example below, the "Bills", "Bills2", and "Bill3" utility bills scenarios were requested.

 .. csv-table::
    :file: ../../../../test/base_results/outputs/utility_bills.csv